andreasabel/inCode/entry/free-alternative-regexp.md

 Even more unfortunately, this is actually how the `Alt` encoding of the free alternative above implements `many`. `a*` is implemented as `|a|aa|aaa|aaaa|aaaaa|...`, infinitely.
 So the representation actually *relies* on laziness and infinite recursion to do its job.
+If you look at the contents of `many (char 'a')`, you will see an infinite list.

 For the purposes we talked about in this post, this doesn't matter.
 However, this does create serious issues if we want to write a [non-deterministic finite